 WHAT YOU SHOULD KNOW:

-- Pyloric (pi-LOR-ik) stenosis (ste-NOH-sis) is the narrowing of the pylorus.
-The pylorus is the area at the lower end of the stomach that connects to the small intestines.
-The pylorus acts as an outlet for food to pass out of the stomach.
-Pyloric stenosis occurs when the pylorus muscle of the stomach grows too large and too thick.
-This prevents food from emptying from the stomach into the small intestine.
+Pyloric stenosis is a condition that causes narrowing of the pylorus.
+The pylorus is the muscular opening at the lower end of the stomach that connects to the intestines.
+Narrowing prevents food from moving from the stomach to the intestines.
+The cause is not known.

 CARE AGREEMENT:You have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's caregivers to decide what care you want for your baby.